agil98/Web-Development-Course/Book Review Web Site/README.md

 # Book Review Site
 A Flask website using [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/13/orm/) that allows users to review books.
-It makes user of [Goodreads API](https://www.goodreads.com/) to pull in ratings from a broader audience.
+It makes use of [Goodreads API](https://www.goodreads.com/) to pull in ratings from a broader audience.
 It allows users to create an account, search books and submit a rating and a review for each book.
 Users can easily view their favorites books as well as popular books in the site.

 ![](https://github.com/agil98/Web-Development-Course/blob/master/Book%20Review%20Web%20Site/static/Login.PNG)
 ![](https://github.com/agil98/Web-Development-Course/blob/master/Book%20Review%20Web%20Site/static/Main.PNG)